Polytunnels, advice on buying

 - too much draught and cold air around plants’ leaves.

 It is sometimes claimed to be easier and quicker to attach polythene at ground level to battens or rails.
 However this means you need to dig holes for the foundation tubes, rather than simply knocking them in.
-Also you may need some concrete in there for windy sites.
-All the fixings you need involve extra expense, and are only worthwhile if there is simply no room to dig a trench.
+Also for windy sites, you may need some concrete in there.
+All the fixings you need involve extra expense, and are mainly worthwhile if there is simply no room to dig a trench.

 My First Tunnels polytunnel has base rails, professionally installed, and they are working well.
-I asked the fitters to leave a polythene skirt below the base rail (see photo), which we then dug into the soil.
+I asked the fitters to leave a polythene skirt below the base rail (see photo below), which we then dug into the soil.

 When burying polythene in a trench, tubes simply need to be hammered into the ground about 12-18in (30-45cm), where their role is to give the structure some rigidity, that is all.
 When polythene is bured, the tubes are not anchoring the structure in place, but keeping it steady in wind.